+28. Stonehenge 2,500 BC.
 It's convenient at this point to image the outer circle as if it stood alone, to demonstrate that solstice sunlight could pass right through and out the back.
-This problem was addressed by placing the Great Trilithon on a separate axis which caused Stone 55 and bluestone 67 to block it.
+This problem was addressed by having a separate axis on which Stone 55 and bluestone 67 could be placed to block it.

-We are now able to draw the secondary axis on which trilithon’s 3, 4 and 5 stand.
-And, because the geometry of the bluestone oval is also cast from this secondary axis, we add this too.
+29. We are now able to draw the secondary axis on which trilithon’s 3, 4 and 5 stand.
+And; because the geometry of the bluestone oval is also cast from this secondary axis, we add this too.

-Now notice a likely 30 megalithic-inch difference between the centre of the outer circle and the centre of the horseshoe of 19 bluestones.
+First notice a likely 30-megalithic-inch difference between the centre of the outer circle and the centre of the horseshoe - actually the southwestern part of an oval - of 19 bluestones.

 If we assume this 30 MI centre-distance to be correct, and it very likely is, we can say that the two axes are 18 megalithic inches apart; and that Stonehenge was based on a tiny 18:24:30, six-times-size 3:4:5, Pythagorean triangle.
 Remember Avebury and its Sanctuary?

 It’s also interesting to note that 18 is Stonehenge’s internal radius, 30 the number of stones of the outer circle, and 24 the number of bluestones that once formed the Oval.

 Note also how stones 55 and 56 of the Great Trilithon are spaced three megalithic yards apart, 1.5 MY either side of the secondary axis.

 We could also say that the Bluestone Oval, being made up of a pair of 14.5 MY circles, represents, along with the 30 stones of the outer circle, the 29½ day lunar month - the very number John Wood had hoped to find.
 Also, their centres are spread apart by the Stonehenger's most important number, the number three.